The Bachelorette (American TV series) season 16: Contestants

 32 original potential contestants were revealed on March 11, 2020.
 Host Chris Harrison later revealed that they would likely be recasting the season due to the filming delay.

 An updated cast list containing 42 potential contestants was released on July 15, 2020, including 17 from the original potential cast list of March 2020.

-Four of the intended 32 original contestants, Matt James, was instead recast as the lead for season 25 of The Bachelor – becoming the first male African American lead and the second African American in the history of the franchise, following Rachel Lindsay from season 13 of The Bachelorette before Adams was named as the Bachelorette.
-Greg Grippo and Karl Smith were then recast for the following season the following year, and James Clarke was then recast for season 19 instead two years later.
+Four of the intended 32 original contestants were recast.
+Matt James was instead recast as the lead for season 25 of The Bachelor – becoming the first male African American lead and the second African American in the history of the franchise, following Rachel Lindsay from season 13 of The Bachelorette before Adams was named as the Bachelorette.
+Greg Grippo and Karl Smith were recast for the following season the following year, and James Clarke was recast for season 19 instead two years later.

 The final cast list of 31 men was announced on September 29, 2020.
 Four new contestants arrived in the fifth episode when Adams became the Bachelorette, bringing a total number of contestants to 35.

 Future appearances

 The Bachelorette

-Adams was named as the interim host for The Bachelorette from the subsequent season 17 and preceding season 18 alongside season 11 bachelorette Kaitlyn Bristowe, replaced Chris Harrison.
-Blake Moynes returned as a contestant on season 17 of The Bachelorette.
-He received the final rose and was engaged to Bachelorette lead Katie Thurston.
-The two announced that they ended their engagement on Oct.
-25.
+Adams was named as the interim host for The Bachelorette for seasons 17 and 18 alongside season 11 lead Kaitlyn Bristowe, replacing Chris Harrison.
+Blake Moynes returned for season 17 of The Bachelorette, where he got engaged to Katie Thurston.